khush1216/RideSharing/README.md

     add Trip_ids and re-arrange the column data types according to the data type required - for example, STRING to TIMESTAMP/DATETIME, latitude, longitude geometry to DOUBLE, etc.

 4. The user will need to download new-york-latest.osrm data file to run OSRM on the local machine.
+Once installed, this can be run using osrm-routed new-york-latest.osrm command on the command line.